JavaGT/wearetheuniversity.org/source/blog/2012/10/17/cheapest-is-not-necessarily-best.md

-education courses next year show that the Tertiary Education Commission is favouring those providers that have promised to deliver the course for the cheapest, rather than those which proposed to offer high quality courses.  </p>
+education courses next year show that the Tertiary Education Commission is favouring those providers that have promised to deliver the course for the cheapest, rather than those which proposed to offer high quality courses.<p>

 <p>TEU
 national president Sandra Grey says that we should not